th3n3rd/training-schedule-generator/README.md

 The Training Schedule Generator is a Java application that takes a CSV file containing participants information and generates a training schedule by grouping participants based on their timezones and preferences for working hours.

+Currently working hours and training length have been hard-coded to "09:00 - 17:00" and "4 hours" respectively.

 ## Overview

 The application uses an AI constraint solver, powered by [OptaPlanner](https://www.optaplanner.org/docs/optaplanner/latest/planner-introduction/planner-introduction.html),